CDCgov/tostadas/docs/user-guide/submission_guide.md

 When `--fasta_dir` is set, TOSTADAS scans the specified directory for FASTA files (`.fasta`, `.fa`, `.fna`, `.fas`) and matches them to the `sample_name` column in your metadata.
 Matched files are used to populate `fasta_path` automatically, eliminating the need to list file paths in the metadata for large sample sets.
 Samples without a matching FASTA file are skipped with a warning.

+### BioSample and SRA SPUIDs

+!!! note
+    The column `ncbi-spuid` in the metadata template is used as the BioSample SPUID, and the column `ncbi-spuid-sra` is used as the SRA SPUID.
+These two fields need to be unique for each sample.
+NCBI uses SPUID as temporary linkage IDs to connect a BioSample and corresponding SRA submission.

 ### GenBank-only mode

 Use `--genbank_only` to skip BioSample/SRA-specific validation (ncbi-spuid, authors, isolation_source checks).
 This is useful when generating SQN files for GenBank submission without needing to register BioSamples.